-Projects within the Impact Media Fund, such as the Tipping Point Lab, will be directed by Foundation staff in coordination with stakeholders, educational and community partners, local journalists, and/or other vendors.
+Projects within the Impact Media Fund, such as the Equity Lab, will be directed by Foundation staff in coordination with stakeholders, educational and community partners, local journalists, and/or other vendors.
 Funding for the Impact Media Fund will come from a variety of public, private, and/or philanthropic sources.

 The Sacramento Region Community Foundation maintains control over the disbursement of all funds.
 While donors and contributors may direct funds to specific projects, they do not have editorial control over content produced with fund resources or the interpretation of data.
 The Foundation, the Impact Media Fund, and all related projects will be held to strict donor transparency and editorial independence policies.

 Contributions to The Fund will be tax deductible as provided by law, and meet the exempt purposes set forth in the Internal Revenue Code section 501(c)(3).